 Measuring Code Churn

-If you what to track your git analytics with Waydev, you can sign up here for a 14 days trial.
+If you what to track your git analytics with Waydev, you can sign up here for a 30 days trial and if you want to find out more about how Waydev can help you, schedule a demo.